 They arranged a dinner for the platoon’s wives to reconnect with one another.
 One of the wives made bracelets for the others with their last name—the name their men answer to in the Army.
 I attended this dinner with Alison and had the pleasure of meeting a fellow Army mom whose son is in my son’s platoon.

 There is a special bond between soldiers created by the harsh realities of their service; a bond which is incomprehensible to the civilian world.
 Like their men—Army wives have a bond all their own.

-Filed under: Military families, U.S. Army | Tagged: Army Mom Tracie Ciambotti, Army wives, Fort Carson, Military Families Ministry, military spouses, postaday2011 | 1 Comment »
+Filed under: Military families, U.S. Army | Tagged: Army Mom Tracie Ciambotti, Army wives, Colorado Springs, Fort Carson, Military Families Ministry, postaday2011, postaday2012 | 1 Comment »